michael-betz/espirgbani_pio/README.md

 controls delays between random animations, color and font changes.
 They are all specified in [seconds].
 The defaults are:

-  * Randomize clock font every 60 minutes
+  * Randomize clock font every 3600 s (60 min)
-  * Randomize outline color every 10 minutes
+  * Randomize outline color every 600 s (10 min)
-  * Play a new pinball animation every 15 seconds
+  * Play a new pinball animation every 15 s
+  * Randomize the background shader every 300 s (5 min).
+Set `shader` to <= 0 to always have a black background

 ### `power` section
 controls the display brightness according to current time.
 Brightness is specified in `p` as a number from 0 to 127.